foam-framework/foam/tutorial/todo/5-view.md

 This `factory_` syntax is commonly used in FOAM, for declaratively specifying a model and some default values to give to its properties.

-We're configuring our browser, by overriding its default `listView` with a new
+We're configuring our Browser, by overriding its default `listView` with a new
 one: a `DAOListView` of `TodoCitationView`s.

 If you reload the app, you'll see that our change is working - but the app isn't